 Service Level Agreements

-To differentiate the responsibilities of vendor and cloud users, vendors provide some terms and conditions of their cloud services.
+To differentiate the responsibilities of vendors and cloud users, vendors provide some terms and conditions of their cloud services.
 These terms are necessary, but the problem is that they are often biased.
 As a user, you need to pay attention to conditions so that you are not misled.

 Before finalizing your cloud testing tools, make sure you get all the configurations, technologies, storage you require from the provider.
 It is difficult to emulate the customer environment when some configurations are not supported by the provider.
 For testers, it is a time-consuming process to create a test environment that includes all the required settings; therefore, you have to make sure that you get everything you need from the provider.

 We all hate hidden costs, don’t we?
-Vendors are required to inform about the prices to users, however improper use of test environment can skyrocket the cost.
+Vendors are required to inform about the prices to users, however improper use of the test environments can skyrocket the cost.
 Testers need to plan their test environments to avoid any hidden charges.
 Also, take into account the cost for data encryption and monitor the use of resources of the cloud.

 How to Prepare For Cloud-Based Testing?